What is cervical cancer?

 Common signs and symptoms of cervical cancer may include:

-- Abnormal vaginal bleeding: This can include bleeding between periods, after sexual intercourse, or after menopause.
+- Abnormal vaginal bleeding, including bleeding between periods, after sexual intercourse, or after menopause.

-- Unusual vaginal discharge: It may be watery, bloody, or have a foul odor.
+- Unusual vaginal discharge that may be watery, bloody, or have a foul odor.

-- Pelvic pain: This can occur during sexual intercourse or at other times.
+- Pelvic pain that may occur during sexual intercourse or at other times.

 It is important to note that in the early stages, cervical cancer may not cause any noticeable symptoms.
 Regular screenings and check-ups with a healthcare professional are crucial for early detection and prevention.